SethY8s/subspace-project/README.md

 While I am pleased with the project's outcome, the initial vision was considerably more ambitious.
 My original goal was to develop a system akin to Uniswap, capable of accepting Subspace Tokens and converting them into the ERC20 token I crafted during the project's development.
 Despite my confidence in being able to implement this functionality given more time, I made the deliberate choice to prioritize code organization and type safety.

 My journey through various projects involving large codebases has instilled in me a deep appreciation for structured, statically typed code.
 Through these experiences, I have come to understand the paramount importance of code quality over quantity.
-This project, in particular, has served as an invaluable stepping stone in my Web3 journey, allowing me to apply and solidify the knowledge I gained from my previous encounters with extensive codebases.
+This project, in particular, shows that value.

 ## Key Project Points

 - As I have stated several times, type safety was a priority.
 I have worked with all of these tools in the past, however, I never understood how to work with them with Typescript.
 I wanted to make sure I fully understood how to create elegant smart contract code while also being 100% type-safe on the client.
-This led me to use Typechain a library I have never used before.
+This led me to use Typechain, a library I have never used before.
 It was really nice how it was able to generate all the ABI typings as well as the smart contracts type.
 Also, I am very familiar with typescript and react, so there was no issue adding type safety to my components and functions.
 - Documented Code.
 With all of my recent projects, I have made sure to document important functions, making it easy to understand and make updates.
 - Although very strange for a personal project, I make sure to emulate working for a team by making branches, doing pull requests, and even commenting on the pull requests with appropriate names and descriptions.
 You can view both pull requests (here)[https://github.com/SethY8s/subspace-project/pull/1] and (here)[https://github.com/SethY8s/subspace-project/pull/3]